 In fact, Pinterest is the #1 shopping platform among millennials, and 63% of millennials use Pinterest to discover new brands or products to buy.

-Pinterest users also have significant purchasing power, since 50% of them earn $50K or greater per year and 10% make more than $125K.
+Pinterest users also have significant purchasing power, since 50% of them earn $50K or more per year and 10% make more than $125K.